VasilSokolov/PHPProjects/README.md

 # PHPProjects
-with using Frameworks(Symfony2) and MVC or only MVC without using  framework
+with using MVC Frameworks(Symfony2) or only MVC without using framework.